greeve/gluten-free-recipes/recipes/chocolate_chip_muffins.md

 - 1/2 cup melted butter (real butter) or coconut oil
 - 2 teaspoons pure vanilla extract (gluten free)
 - 1 cup chocolate chips

+#### Substitutes for chocolate chips

-Also can try: 1 cup blueberries (fresh or frozen), 1 1/2 tsp cinnamon, 1 cup applesauce, 1 cup strawberries
+- 1 cup blueberries (fresh or frozen)
+- 1 1/2 tsp cinnamon
+- 1 cup applesauce
+- 1 cup strawberries

-## Instructions
+### Instructions

 1. Preheat the oven to 400 degrees.
 2. Spray the cups of a 12 cup muffin tin with gluten free cooking spray or line with paper liners.
 (I like to use oil instead of cooking spray)